AlphaTechnolog/dotfiles-old-old/README.md

-# The Bloated Dotfiles
+# Dotfiles

-This is my configurations files repository (it's so bloated but very beautiful :D ) for bspwm and dwm (chadwm) I hope you enjoy and like it!
+This is my configurations files repository for bspwm and dwm (chadwm) I hope you enjoy and like it!

 ![rice](./.misc/rice.png)